 Would you like to spend your last day outside of the city walls?
-If you have chosen a 5-day stay, now is the time to visit the Palace of Versailles.
+If you have chosen a 5-day stay in Paris, now is the time to visit the Palace of Versailles.

 Dedicate half-a-day to this excursion.
 You can, of course, admire the Palace and the Galeries des Glaces but that’s not all.
 A good section of your visit should be spent in the gardens, the royal stables, and the Grand Trianon.

 You can have lunch in the center of Versailles which is very quaint and has lots of good-quality restaurants.
 Return to Paris for the afternoon.
 An alternative would be to visit the Château de Fontainebleau.
 It is a bit further away but is in a beautiful place.
 If you are spending 5 days in Paris, this favorite residence of Napoleon and François 1st is worth seeing.

 For your last afternoon, start at the Place de République and make your way to the banks of the Saint-Martin Canal.